EmilyAFlener/NN_mental_illness/README.md

 # Neural Networks and Mental Illness

-As an individual with lived experience with mental illness, the mechanisms that manifest symptoms and produce these illnesses fascinates me.
+As an individual with a mental illness lived experience, the mechanisms that manifest symptoms and produce these illnesses fascinates me.
 During my [Lambda School Data Science coursework](https://lambdaschool.com/courses/data-science) on deep learning neural networks I couldn't help but question the parallels between this machine learning tool and mental illness symptoms.
 Thus, I started this project to quench my curiosity.
 I hope you enjoy it as much as I have!

 [IBM's definition of neural networks:](https://www.ibm.com/cloud/learn/neural-networks) neural networks reflect the behavior of the human brain, allowing computer programs to recognize patterns and solve common problems in the fields of AI, machine learning, and deep learning.